fearless23/programming-knowledge/Encoding/README.md

 - UTF-16 uses one or two 16 bit code units

 ## Further readings
-- Read code points, endianness, code unit, planes(unicode) to understand how a unicode character is stored using UTF-8 or UTF-16.
+- Read code points, endian-ness, code unit, planes(unicode) to understand how a unicode character is stored using UTF-8 or UTF-16.
 - ASCII is just 1-128 characters.